 If you think that God always does what He has pre-planned, that He does not allow us to make our own choice about obeying or disobeying, and that our choices don’t affect His plans then you would have to call Samuel a liar for claiming that God had a different plan in mind that hinged on Saul’s obedience.
 There would have been no different plan in God’s mind if it was His pre-planned Will that Saul disobeyed and lost the kingship.
 After all, if God always did what He pre-planned, how could He have a plan in mind that He never carried out?

 To a degree, God sits back and lets life happen.
 He lets us decide.
 He lets us heed His warnings or ignore Him.
 He lets us obey or disobey.
 He lets us affect His plans and the path we take in life, for good or bad.
 He lets us accept or reject His invitation to salvation and the gifts of faith and grace and forgiveness.

 And, unfortunately, He lets the bad things happen.
 He lets our cells go wonky.
+(Exodus 4:11 says that God makes people deaf or mute, blind or seeing.
+I think this means that sometimes He causes it for His purposes and sometimes He just allows it for His purposes, that He sees a body forming "imperfectly" and lets it happen.)
 He lets our smoking and poor eating lead to bad health.
 He lets the natural environment stir up storms and tsunamis.
 He lets us hurt each other.
 It is part of living in a fallen world.

 In the Garden of Eden, He gave us a degree of ownership over the earth.
 And we blew it.
 We introduced fallenness into the world and handed over part of our “ownership” to Satan by choosing to listen to him over God (when Adam and Eve ate the fruit).
 And God has allowed us to face the consequences of it.
 (And don't kid yourself!
 Any of us would have eaten the fruit too, given enough time in the Garden of Eden.)